Aesop's Fables are designed

 or physical (for example, by performing a laboratory procedure).
 Or

-a teacher can observe the quality of work (in a lab) or the quality of thinking
+a teacher can observe the quality of work (in a lab) or the quantity and quality of expressed ideas (in a discussion), or have students do a long-term project,

 or...

-knowledge accurately (there should be a high correlation between
+An effective exam should: measure knowledge accurately (there should be a high correlation between

-appropriate knowledge (by testing the ideas and skills that are
+appropriate knowledge (by testing ideas-and-skills that are

-the educational goals and, in a well designed course, have been the focus
+the educational goals, and in a well designed course have been the focus

 of teaching and learning); differentiate between